Bloomca-me/bloomca-me.github.io/_posts/2017-6-11-server-side-rendering-with-prefetch.md

 layout: post
 title: Server Side Rendering with Prefetch
 keywords: react.js, react, redux, server-side rendering, seva zaikov, bloomca, prefetch, javascript
+excerpt: Detailed explanation of what server side rendering is about, how is it done and how can you prefetch all the data, so you send fully formed page to the client.
 ---

 ## What is a server-side rendering